structurizr/structurizr.github.io/dsl/expressions.md

 - `relationship==<identifier>->*`: all relationships with the specified source element
 - `relationship==*-><identifier>`: all relationships with the specified destination element
 - `relationship==<identifier>-><identifier>`: all relationships between the two specified elements

-Element and relationship expressions are not supported on dynamic views.